revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- We can copy a remote repository onto your local machine using below command
+- We can copy a remote repository onto your local machine using the below command

 ```
 git clone '<remote-repository-url>'